Himanshu Soni

 Himanshu Soni (born 1 February 1988) is an Indian actor.
-He is best known for his portrayals of lord Buddha in Buddha – Rajaon Ka Raja,lord Shiva, Shivaye in Neeli Chatri Waale, Lord Krishna in Radhakrishn, Lord Rama, Lord Vishnu in Ram Siya Ke Luv Kush and Veer Hanuman.
+He is best known for his portrayals of lord Buddha in Buddha – Rajaon Ka Raja, lord Shiva, Shivaye in Neeli Chatri Waale, Lord Krishna in Radhakrishn, Lord Rama, Lord Vishnu in Ram Siya Ke Luv Kush and Veer Hanuman.

 Early life

-Soni was born on 1 February 1988 in Jaipur, Rajasthan, India.
-He married, Sheetal Singh, in the year 2015.
+Himanshu Soni was born on 1 February 1988 in Jaipur, Rajasthan, India.